urish/ngx-moment/README.md

 ## amAdd and amSubtract pipes

 Use these pipes to perform date arithmetics.
-See [Momnet.js documentation](http://momentjs.com/docs/#/manipulating/add/) for details.
+See [momentjs docs](http://momentjs.com/docs/#/manipulating/add/) for details.

 *Example for amAdd/amSubtract is needed here, Pull Requests are welcome*